Ken Barlow: Feud with Mike Baldwin

 The feud came to an end on-screen in 2006, when Briggs quit the role of Mike.
 Mike was killed off, dying of Alzheimer's disease; he died in Ken's arms.
 In the final scenes, a disorientated and dying Mike was found wandering the streets by Ken, and as Ken cradled Mike in his arms, the rivals talked about old times before Mike died, signifying the end of their 20-year feud.
 To promote Mike's final scenes, Radio Times released a series of photographs with Ken and Mike re-enacting Arthur Devis's (1807) painting of the death of Horatio Nelson—Baldwin was shown surrounded by his nearest and dearest during his final moments, with Ken prominently positioned next to him, taking on the role of Captain Hardy, Nelson's trusted colleague to whom Nelson famously uttered "Kiss me" before he died.
 Producer Maire Tracey said, "The fact that Mike dies in Ken's arms says it all.
 For most of Mike's life, it was his battles with Ken that kept him going.
 Like two cowboys, they spent their lives sizing each other up.
 Behind the scenes Bill Roache has even suggested to Johnny Briggs that they should make a version of Brokeback Mountain for the two elderly cowboys.
 Both Ken and Mike will miss the bust-ups."

 Reflecting on the feud in 2006, Roache gave reasons why he thinks Ken and Mike clashed so often: "Ken felt threatened when Mike arrived on the street, but it made the part more exciting for Bill.
 Ken is a nice guy, a loyal guy, a reliable guy.
 But he isn't terribly exciting.
 So the exciting guy [Mike] comes along and he's a bit flash, isn't he?
 But I've always liked the physical side of acting, so my punch-ups with Johnny were probably the best bits.
 I shall miss those terribly."

 Who Attacked Ken?

 In March 2017, Ken was at the centre of a "whodunit" storyline which saw an unknown assailant push him down the stairs of his house after striking him over the head with a blunt object.
 The suspect list was initially narrowed down to six: Adam Barlow (Sam Robertson), Peter Barlow (Chris Gascoyne), Tracy Barlow (Kate Ford), Daniel Osbourne (Rob Mallard), Pat Phelan (Connor McIntyre) and Sinead Tinker (Katie McGlynn).
 However, other suspects such as Amy Barlow (Elle Mulvaney), Simon Barlow (Alex Bain), Rob Donovan (Marc Baylis) and Chloe Tipton (Jo-Anne Knowles) were later added into the frame.
+That May, it was revealed Daniel was the attacker.